 I cannot recommend this book enough.
 It wholeheartedly earns this heart eyes rating.

-I highlighted at least one passage in each story, but this was my favorite from M. Sereno’s Only Revolutions.
+I highlighted at least one passage in each story in An Alphabet of Embers, but this was my favorite from M. Sereno’s Only Revolutions.

 Put your fist through the mirror, darling.
 We shall inhabit constellations.
 Let us be together, let us survive.